Brompton Folding Bike Buying Guide

 The S Type Brompton is the sportist Brompton model.
 The flat bar has no rise, so cyclists who are used to riding a road bike with dropped handlebars will feel most at home.
 The S Type bar is 3.5 inches lower than the M Type and almost six inches lower than the H type.
 Be advised that the S Type does not allow for the larger luggage options to be installed as the bag can interfere with the gear and brake cables.

-Brompton P Type
+Brompton P Type (discontinued)

+Brompton has discontinued the P type as of May 2019.
 The P Type Brompton is certainly the strangest looking Brompton model, but in some instances can be the correct choice.
 The P Type has two handle bar positions, which create kind of a hybrid between the S Type and M Type positions.
 The lower position allows for better climbing and fighting headwinds, while the upper position is more comfortable and useful for city riding.
 Just having an option for another hand position can help with longer rides.
 The P type is our least popular Brompton model and not usually something that we have in stock.

 Brompton Gearing Options